 Vitamin B6 is important for the immune system and digestion.
 It plays a role in the development of red blood cells.
-It is also important for the energy supply and ensures the proper functioning of the nervous system.
+It is also important for energy supply and ensures proper functioning of the nervous system.
 Vitamin B6 is part of the vitamin B complex.

 In food, vitamin B6 is usually bound to proteins.
 It is found in meat (especially chicken and liver), eggs, fish, cereals, potatoes and legumes.
 Vegetables, milk and cheese contain vitamin B6 in smaller amounts.

-- Important for the regulation of hormonal activity.
+- Important for regulating hormonal activity.

 - Good for memory, concentration, learning performance and state of mind.

 - Needed for growth.

 - Positive effect on functioning of the nervous system and the immune system; it is important for the production of immune cells.

 - Supports the production of red blood cells.